 If necessary, open or create an authorization store that contains an application.

-Right-click Operation Definitions, and choose New Operation Definition.
+Right-click Operation Definitions , and click New Operation Definition .

-To define an operation using the Authorization Manager console, you must use developer mode.
+To define an operation by using the Authorization Manager console, you must use developer mode.